lambdaclass/concrete/ROADMAP.md

     waivers, never comments or hidden allowlists.
 15. Prove or validate obligation-generation soundness for the first obligation kinds through the compiler soundness bridge.
+16. Add automatic invariant inference / abstract interpretation as an annotation-reduction pass, not as trusted proof.
+V1 analysis is finite and
+    auditable: interval facts, simple relational facts (`i <= n`, `i < len`, `0 <= i`), monotone loop counters, constant loop bounds, simple affine equalities/inequalities, and fixed-array length facts.
+It may synthesize candidate loop invariants and scoped facts for bounds, div/mod-zero, overflow, cast, and loop-variant obligations.
+Every inferred fact must be emitted in the obligation ledger with source span, analysis name, abstract domain, dependencies, and a replay command, then independently discharged by `omega`, `bv_decide`, or Lean before receiving `proved_by_kernel_decision` / `proved_by_lean`.
+Unchecked inference is not evidence.
+Add status detail `inferred_candidate` for facts proposed by the analysis but not yet checked.
+Add `examples/inferred_invariants/` with `array_sum_no_oob`, `copy_loop_bounds`, `ring_index_mod`, `overflow_counter`,
+    and negative cases for non-affine updates, alias-sensitive updates, and widened bounds.
+Wire `scripts/tests/check_invariant_inference.sh`; the gate
+    must prove inferred facts reduce required user annotations without creating false green obligations.
-16. Add the Phase 9 validation artifact: a runtime-safety corpus covering bounds, div/mod-zero, overflow, casts, panic/abort/assert, byte/text/path boundaries, stack/recursion, and obligation suppression.
+17. Add the Phase 9 validation artifact: a runtime-safety corpus covering bounds, div/mod-zero, overflow, casts, panic/abort/assert, byte/text/path boundaries, stack/recursion, inferred invariant candidates, and obligation suppression.
 Each case must show one of `proved`, `enforced`, `assumed`, `missing`, or `blocked`, include a negative variant, and run through policy gates plus human/JSON reports.

 ## Phase 10: Language Usability And Daily Workflow